martijnvogten/pojoquery/README.md

 Although lazy loading has its obvious benefits (i.e. no need to specify which linked entities to load beforehand), the drawbacks are significant:
-- all business logic must be contained in a session
+- result objects can only be used inside a [session](https://www.google.nl/search?q=lazyinitializationexception)
 - we cannot serialize objects easily to JSON, XML, [GWT](https://developers.google.com/web-toolkit/articles/using_gwt_with_hibernate)
 - proxy classes kill `instanceof`, `getClass` and complicate debugging